 In 2003, a permanent Night Shelter was established.
 Protection and professional support could be found under one roof and the facility allowed DENS to establish the cause of a person’s homelessness.
 Providing a small number of beds and an additional few in their ‘Move On’ scheme, DENS has since been working alongside Dacorum Borough Council and local Housing Association to provide even more accommodation.
 This means we can expand on the number of people we take into our care.

 Furthermore, DENS has been fortunate to have the aid of the local community; receiving donations of food primarily from local churches and schools.
 DENS also accepts monetary, clothing and household item donations.
 These are used to provide basic needs for someone moving into a new home.

-In 2010 there was a clearly identified need for an expansion of the food storage / supply beyond those who were homeless so DENS established, in partnership with the Trussell Trust, the Dacorum Foodbank.
-This provides a short term supply of emergency food to people referred from other support agencies in Dacorum.
+In 2010, DENS discovered that the needs of the local community meant they had to expand their food storage / supply, to help those who were in danger of becoming homeless.
+DENS Dacorum Foodbank was established, In partnership with the Trussell Trust.
+This facility provides a short-term supply of emergency food to people referred from other support agencies in Dacorum.

-In 2011 DRA and DENS merged, providing a comprehensive service which could see individuals finding their way from rough sleeping on a continuously supported pathway through the Night Shelter and supported accommodation, to independent living, with the support of the Day Centre available throughout this period.
+In 2011, DRA and DENS merged.
+This provided a comprehensive service which could see individuals finding their way from rough sleeping on to a continuously supported pathway.
+This was achieved through the Night Shelter and supported accommodation.
+It meant many could progress on to independent living with the support of the Day Centre available throughout this period.

-In 2015, in partnership with Dacorum Borough Council, DENS took over the management of The Elms, a purpose built temporary accommodation unit for single homeless people.
+In 2015, DENS took over the management of The Elms in partnership with Dacorum Borough Council.
+The Elms is a purpose-built temporary accommodation unit for single homeless people.
 The previous Night Shelter in Apsley was converted to additional move-on accommodation.

 Photo credit: David Satchel, Hemel Gazette